Françoise Puene: Career

-Nurse and shopkeeper

 Françoise Puene passed the Bafoussam nursing competition in 1986.
 She was subsequently recruited at the Ad Lucem hospital in Banka.

 Working part-time at the hospital, she accepted that a friend leave her some clothes bought in Cotonou.
 Françoise Puene stayed to sell these fabrics to her network of contacts there.
 She traded by selling doughnuts and beans and finally went to Cotonou to buy the clothes that she resold in Lagos (Nigeria) as well as in Limbé and elsewhere in Cameroon.
 She finally left Bafang and opened the largest bar in Bafoussam.
 She later moved to Yaoundé to participate in public markets.
 She was imprisoned and spent 13 months in the central prison of Douala, an experience that led her to create an association to help prisoners.

-Hotelier and construction entrepreneur

 From Bayam-sellam, she became manager of several companies, including the Hotel Franco.
 She asked Joseph Kadji Defosso, also from Haut-Nkam and whose adopted daughter she considered herself to complete the work on one of her buildings under construction in Yaoundé.

-Style

-Tall, slim and with short hair, she has a style of dress often including a dark jacket, shirt and tie which makes her stand out and earns her the nickname Mamy Nyanga ("coquette lady").
-She uses her notoriety to motivate and coach young entrepreneurs in Cameroon and Africa.